Frequently Asked Questions

 Can I visit the campus or meet with the faculty before I apply?

 Open Houses are held monthly for interested students.
-Please see the calendar of events on the BMFS website for dates and email email@example.com to RSVP.
+Please see the calendar of events on the BMFS website for dates and email firstname.lastname@example.org to RSVP.
+Alternatively, an appointment can be made on a mutually convenient date by contacting one of the faculty.

 Can I take a class in the BMFS program as a non-degree student?